-Management has evaluated the recoverable amount of the investment in subsidiary and has recognised an impairment loss of US\$378,000 (2019 : US\$3,632,000) during the year.
+Management has evaluated the recoverable amount of the investment in subsidiary and has reversed an impairment loss of US\$17,717,000 (2020 : impairment loss of S\$378,000) during the year.
 The carrying value of investment in subsidiary is disclosed in Note 9.